Comprehensive care for hypertrophic cardiomyopathy (HCM) patients

 Choose an expert who is part of our Hypertrophic Cardiomyopathy Clinic.

-Hypertrophic cardiomyopathy (HCM) is the most common genetic heart condition.
+HCM is the most common genetic heart condition.
 The HCM Clinic at MedStar Union Memorial Hospital in Baltimore is here with specialized care from cardiac experts who diagnose, treat, and manage patients long-term.

-HCM patients require specialized care to maintain quality of life, reduce their chance of sudden death, and appropriately screen their family members.
+Our patients require specialized care to maintain quality of life, reduce their chance of sudden death, and appropriately screen their family members.

-Led by Sandeep Jani, MD, our interdisciplinary team of cardiac imaging experts, electrophysiologists and interventional cardiologists provide an individualized approach to HCM care.
+Led by Sandeep Jani, MD, our interdisciplinary team of cardiac imaging experts, electrophysiologists and interventional cardiologists provide an individualized approach to care.
 In addition, Ankit Shah, MD, one of the few fellowship-trained sports cardiologists in the nation, specializes in managing cardiac conditions in athletes.
 The team also includes a dedicated cardiogenetics specialist, Aime Agather, to determine genetic factors that may be involved.

 - Clinic of Choice: Backed by the strong reputation of the MedStar Heart & Vascular Institute (MHVI), HCM patients receive the highest quality of care.
 The program offers ongoing: